zulaq/zulaq/README.md

 - 👋 Hi, I’m @zulaq.
 - 👀 I’m interested in coding.
-Other than that I'm a big fan of sports such as football, F1 and speedway, as well as the automotive industry.
+Other than that I love sports such as football, F1 and speedway, as well as the automotive industry.
+I also like playing games such as Valorant or COD and I'm a big fan of everything connected with FNAF.

 <!---
 zulaq/zulaq is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.